abpframework/abp/docs/en/framework/architecture/domain-driven-design/entities.md

 ### BasicAggregateRoot Class

-`AggregateRoot` class implements the `IHasExtraProperties` and `IHasConcurrencyStamp` interfaces which brings two properties to the derived class. `IHasExtraProperties` makes the entity extensible (see the *Extra Properties* section below) and `IHasConcurrencyStamp` adds a `ConcurrencyStamp` property that is managed by the ABP Framework to implement the [optimistic concurrency](https://docs.microsoft.com/en-us/ef/core/saving/concurrency).
+`AggregateRoot` class implements the `IHasExtraProperties` and `IHasConcurrencyStamp` interfaces which brings two properties to the derived class. `IHasExtraProperties` makes the entity extensible (see the *Extra Properties* section below) and `IHasConcurrencyStamp` adds a `ConcurrencyStamp` property that is managed by the ABP to implement the [optimistic concurrency](https://docs.microsoft.com/en-us/ef/core/saving/concurrency).
 In most cases, these are wanted features for aggregate roots.

 However, if you don't need these features, you can inherit from the `BasicAggregateRoot<TKey>` (or `BasicAggregateRoot`) for your aggregate root.

 ## Base Classes & Interfaces for Audit Properties

 There are some properties like `CreationTime`, `CreatorId`, `LastModificationTime`... which are very common in all applications.
-ABP Framework provides some interfaces and base classes to **standardize** these properties and also **sets their values automatically**.
+ABP provides some interfaces and base classes to **standardize** these properties and also **sets their values automatically**.

 ### Auditing Interfaces